startable/startable-standard/StarTable format specification.md

 ![Annotated example of a table block](media/table-block-example.png)

-Figure 3 Annotated
-example of a table block
+Figure 3 Annotated example of a table block

-#### Descriptor
+#### Table name

-Along with its prefix \*\*, the descriptor marks the first row of the table block.
+Along with its prefix `**`, the table name marks the first row of the table block.
 It is in the first column.

-The descriptor is intended to describe what the table is about.
-It can be any single-line string subject to restrictions on symbol strings, and not starting with \* (so as not to be confused, in conjunction with its prefix \*\*, with a directive block start marker).
+The table name is intended to describe what the table is about.
+It can be any single-line string subject to restrictions on symbol strings, and not starting with \* (so as not to be confused, in conjunction with its prefix `**`, with a directive block start marker).

 #### Destination list